OpenRLHF/OpenRLHF-Docs/docs/source/performance.rst

 To achieve optimal performance, we recommend allocating nodes ``vLLM:Actor:Critic = 1:1:1``.

 - For example, for a 70B model with 48 A100 GPUs, it is advised to allocate 16 A100 GPUs to the vLLM Engine, 16 GPUs to the Actor model, and the remaining 16 GPUs to the Critic model.
+- Enable asynchronous training ``--async_train`` when the convergence of the RL algorithm meets requirements.
 - Using hybrid engine ``--colocate_all_models`` and ``--vllm_enable_sleep`` and ``--deepspeed_enable_sleep`` rather than distributed RLHF when there are enough GPU memory.
 - Enable the ``--colocate_critic_reward``, ``--colocate_actor_ref`` options to merge nodes.
 - You should increase the ``rollout_micro_batch_size`` (and minimize the TP size of vLLM engine) as much as possible.
 During the training phase, a larger ``--micro_train_batch_size`` is better and enable ``--packing_samples``.